-This 1-Pot Beyond Meat Chili is adapted from our popular 45-Minute Lentil Chili, with even MORE of the thick, meaty texture and huge flavors that make that recipe so popular.
-And this one is even easier!
+This Beyond Meat Chili is adapted from our popular 45-Minute Lentil Chili, with even MORE of the thick and meaty texture and huge flavors that make that recipe so popular.
+And this chili is even easier!
+It's the perfect vegan chili to serve to skeptics who think chili without meat can't be as hearty, rich, or satisfying.

 As I mentioned above, this Vegan Red Lentil Chili (oil-free option) has been our go-to chili recipe for a few years now.
 I adapted it from my older recipe for The Best Vegan Chili.
 And that one was adapted from a delicious, albeit fairly complex, recipe by America's Test Kitchen.